joelco721/ai-tutor-agents-python/README.md

 This does not mean I do not know how to use AI tools.
 I do use AI tools for learning, debugging, and improving my workflow, but for this project I wanted to challenge myself and build the code manually.

 My goal is to keep improving my skills step by step as I work toward becoming an AI Engineer.

+---

+## How It Works

+The user is first asked to choose an agent:

 ```text